Lumoc/rscp2mqtt/README.md

 ## Logging

-If stdout is redirected to another process, only the log information is passed (issue #10).
+If stdout is redirected to another process or rscp2mqtt is started with option -s (silent mode), only the log information is passed (issue #10).

 ## Device Control